Ibex role in Rock Art

 The Ibex in Canaan

 Archaeological findings attest to the ibex’s role in Canaan as a symbol of fertility and renewal.
 In the Canaanite pantheon, the goddess Asherah, identified as the consort of the god El, was the most popular goddess.
 Often, Ashera is depicted with an ibex, or two, and the tree of life.
-Fig.4: an ivory relief from Ugarit depicting Ashera feeding crops to two ibexes.
+Fig.4: an ivory relief from Ugarit depicting Ashera nourishing the two ibexes.
 She is associated with the tree of life, which symbolizes nourishment and life.
-There are hundreds of large breasted women figurines often pregnant, found in Israel, associated with the Ashera cult; their number indicates her popularity in many households.
+There are hundreds of large-breasted women figurines often pregnant, found in Israel, associated with the Ashera cult; their number indicates her popularity in many households.

 The Ibex in Negev Desert Rock Art